 Making Homemade Truffle and Bliss Ball Dog Treats

 Truffle (bliss ball) dog treats can be made using any combination of dog-friendly ingredients, as long as it will set firm.
-This usually requires using either ingredients that set when chilled (coconut oil is one of my favourites) and/or ingredients absorb moisture to firm up with time (coconut flour is one of my favourites).
-They’re usually best when stored chilled because of their set state or to keep their ingredients safe for eating, and can usually be frozen for longer storage.
+This usually requires using ingredients that set when chilled (coconut oil is one of my favourites) and/or ingredients that absorb moisture to firm up with time (coconut flour is one of my favourites).
+Truffle dog treats are usually stored chilled because of their set state and/or to keep their ingredients safe for eating, and can be frozen for longer storage.
 See our post on frozen and chilled homemade dog treats for more ideas and tips.

 Pumpkin and Turmeric Truffle Dog Treat Recipe

 Homemade Pumpkin Truffle Dog Treats with Turmeric

 This recipe uses both coconut flour and coconut oil, making a lovely set chilled truffle treat.
-The turmeric (optional) helps to boost the beautiful natural orange of the pumpkin back to a vibrant hue that would otherwise be muted by the coconut flour in the mixture.
-Plus it adds delicious scent and flavour, and it doggone healthy too.
-It can be omitted, if you wish, or swap in a different dog-friendly seasoning to suit your preferences and pup’s palette.
+The turmeric (optional) boosts the beautiful natural orange of the pumpkin back to a vibrant hue that would otherwise be muted by the coconut flour in the mixture.
+It also adds delicious scent and flavour, and it’s doggone healthy. too.
+The turmeric can be omitted or swapped for a different dog-friendly seasoning to suit your preferences and pup’s palette.
 Turmeric stains, so choose your kitchenware with care, wash up quickly, and mind your hands.

 - 3/4 cup pureed cooked pumpkin